Documentary Now!: Home media

-The first two seasons were released by Mill Creek Entertainment on DVD and Blu-ray on August 14, 2018.
+The first two seasons were released by Mill Creek Entertainment on DVD and Blu-ray on August 14, 2018, and the complete series was released on February 25, 2025.
 The episode "Globesman" was included as a bonus feature in the Criterion Collection Blu-ray release of Salesman, while "Original Cast Album: Co-Op" was included as a bonus feature in the Criterion Collection DVD and Blu-ray release for Original Cast Album: Company, with a reunion of the cast and crew of the episode included as an additional feature.

 Soundtracks

 Catalina Breeze, the album made by the fictitious Blue Jean Committee on the Season 1 two-parter Gentle and Soft: The Story of the Blue Jean Committee, was released by Drag City Records on November 20, 2015.

-The soundtrack for the Season 3 episode Co-Op was made available as an actual cast album in 2019 alongside sheet music (profits for the album were donated to Broadway Cares/Equity Fights AIDS).
+The soundtrack for the Season 3 episode Co-Op was made available as an actual cast album in 2019 alongside sheet music.
+Profits for the album were donated to Broadway Cares/Equity Fights AIDS.